 Schedule

-Below is the expected schedule for the 2023 singles tournament in Tokyo, with the final being played on Sunday, the 22nd of October 2023.
+Below is the schedule for the 2023 singles tournament in Tokyo, with the final being played on Sunday, the 22nd of October 2023.

 Date | Round |